-- User can transfer data on one of frontends (next slide) by e.g. scp or WinSCP from Windows - Same credentials are used for all front ends, for SSH login as well as file transmissions oformation Usage Tasks Graphical connection Data storage
+- User can transfer data on one of frontends (next slide) by e.g. scp or WinSCP from Windows or FileZilla from anywhere - Same credentials are used for all front ends, for SSH login as well as file transmissions ormation Usage Tasks Graphical connection Data storage

 '''

 Login to selected server (tarkil is located in Prague)

-ssh USER@tarkil.metacentrum.cz
+2 ssh USER@tarkil.metacentrum.cz

-Continue as in any other command line...
+3 # Continue as in any other command line...

-qsub ... # Submit the job (see later)
+4 qsub ... # Submit the job (see later)

 '''